 Drone‑based technologies have become especially valuable in geophysical applications.
 Drone platforms enable teams to safely collect ultra‑high‑resolution data at low altitudes, improving spatial density and signal quality while minimizing ground disturbance.

 Drone‑based surveys also offer repeatability, allowing teams to monitor changes over time and detect conditions that might otherwise go unnoticed.
-While considerations such as weather, airspace restrictions and flight endurance must be factored in, the strongest.
+While considerations such as weather, airspace restrictions and flight endurance must be factored in, the strongest outcomes are often achieved by pairing drone‑based data collection with traditional ground‑based methods, creating a more comprehensive understanding of site conditions.

 Cagatay “Ty” Atmaca